UAE first GCC country to reduce legal driving age to 17; which countries have the youngest drivers?

 Kuwait has different age limits for citizens and expats.
 The minimum age requirement for Kuwaitis is 18, while an expat has to be 21 years of age to apply for a driving licence.

-Most countries around the world have minimum age requirements varying from 15 to 18, but some can even obtain a licence at 14 in a few countries, although with supervision.
+In most nations around the world, age limits vary from 15 to 18, but some can obtain a licence at 14 (albeit with supervision).

 Here's a list of some of the countries with the lowest age limits for drivers in the world: